 This can be a great source of income for your nonprofit, but as always, this funding source is not always applicable to every nonprofit.

 6. In-kind Donations

-In-kind donations will not be helpful to every type of nonprofit, but can be an invaluable source of support for nonprofits like animal shelters, homeless shelters, safe houses, or humanitarian relief organizations.
+In-kind donations will not be helpful to every type of nonprofit but can be an invaluable source of support for nonprofits like animal shelters, homeless shelters, safe houses, or humanitarian relief organizations.

 Examples of in-kind donations include food, clothing, and medicine.
 If in-kind donations work for your organizational model, they can save you many dollars.
-For example, if your organization seeks to bring food and water into areas struck by natural disasters, for example, getting in-kind supplies is most certainly useful.
+For example, if your organization seeks to bring food and water into areas struck by natural disasters, getting in-kind supplies is most certainly useful.

 It can be the case that you can’t directly use the in-kind donations for your programs.
 In this case, you could always use them in auctions (depending on the type of items).
 If you choose to do this, you have to clearly communicate (ideally on your website) which items you’re able to accept, and where are your collection points – if not at your offices.

-It’s advisable for nonprofits to never receive more than 30 percent of their funding from any one source.
-If an organization loses 30 percent of its revenue, it could probably restructure in order to survive.
+It’s advisable for nonprofits to never receive more than 30% of their funding from any one source.
+If an organization loses 30% of its revenue, it could probably restructure in order to survive.